krakensecuritylabs/canisecure/_guides/google.md

 ## Sign in Settings
 Avoid saving passwords to your google account and using it as password manager.
 Avoid signing in with Google.
 Rely on a separate password manager instead.
 ![](/assets/images/googlepwm.png)

+## Consider Enrolling in Google's Advanced Protection Program
+The [Advanced Protection Program](https://landing.google.com/advancedprotection/) safeguards the personal Google Accounts of anyone at risk of targeted attacks – like journalists, activists, business leaders, and political campaign teams.
+It requires stronger 2FA authentication methods, gives better control of third-party data sharing, blocks unknown app installation and adds extra steps to verify your identity during the account recovery process.